c4tom/DreamDevBox/docs/getting-started/prerequisites.rst

 Optional previous knowledge
 ===========================

-In order to easily work with the Devilbox you should already be familiar with the following:
+In order to easily work with the DreamDevBox you should already be familiar with the following:

 * Navigate on the command line
 * Docker Compose commands (|ext_lnk_docker_compose_cmd_up|, |ext_lnk_docker_compose_cmd_stop|,